Getting Started¶

 Option 4: βοΈ Binary¶

-For single node deployments, you can also download the Binary for your architecture from Github Releases.
+For single node deployments, you can also download the Binary for your architecture from GitHub Releases.
 A basic configuration via environment variables would look like this:

 export LAKEKEEPER__PG_DATABASE_URL_READ="postgres://postgres_user:postgres_urlencoded_password@hostname:5432/catalog_database"